Power law rheology of generalised Maxwell and Kelvin-Voigt models: Generalised Maxwell model

 \section{Generalised Maxwell model}

-We consider first a generalised Maxwell (GM) model (see Fig. \ref{fig1}, top) composed of a parallel array of $N$ Maxwell viscoelastic elements.
-Each Maxwell element is composed of a dashpot of viscosity $\eta_i$ in series with a spring of stiffness $G_i$.
-It behaves elastically on small times scales and as a fluid on long ones.
-Its relaxation function is $G_i(t)=G_ie^{-t/\tau_i}$, where $\tau_i=\eta_i/G_i$ is the element relaxation time.
+We consider first a generalised Maxwell model (see Fig. \ref{fig1}, top) composed of a parallel array of $N$ Maxwell viscoelastic elements.
+Each Maxwell element is composed of a dashpot and a spring in series.
+These are the basic elements of the linear theory of viscoelasticity.
+A spring of stiffness $G$ follows Hooke's law, $\sigma=G\varepsilon$, and a dashpot of drag coefficient $\eta$ follows Newton's law, $\sigma=\eta \dot \varepsilon=\eta d\varepsilon/dt$.
+As a result, the Maxwell element behaves elastically on small times scales and as a fluid on long ones.
+Its relaxation function is $G(t)=Ge^{-t/\tau}$, where $\tau=\eta/G$ is the element relaxation time.

 Because the Maxwell elements are in parallel, the total relaxation function is just the sum:

 This sum may be approximated by an integral by multiplying it by $di=1$.
 If $di$ is considered to be small, we have: